qelectrotech/qelectrotech-doc/source/users/interface/workspace.rst

 Workspace
 =========

-The workspace, also named graphical editor, is the area where the diagrams, schematics and reports (index table, component list, symbol glosary, etc.) are created.
+The workspace, also named graphical editor, is the area where the diagrams, schematics and reports (index table, component list, symbol glossary, etc.) are created.

 The QElectroTech workspace looks as follow: